semihyagcioglu/increment/Things I Learned from Being on the Front Page of Hacker News.md

 If you are writing, it is important to have an audience.
 If it is a talk, you generally know who the audience is.
 Writing is different.
 You write.
 Then rewrite.
 You have the opportunity to craft your writing.
 You do not have this luxury in speaking—in most cases you have only one shot.

 Writing with an audience in mind, changes everything.
 It helps you to form and improve your thinking.
-Your audience changes how you convey your ideas.
-You will probably not write the same if your audience is first graders or academics.
+How you convey your ideas is closely related to who your audience is.
 But, how will you know your audience if you don't ever meet them?
 I have no way of knowing this.
 I do know one thing though, writing is the greatest invention in the history.
-You may be read in a year, or in a hundread years.
+You may well be read in a year, or in a hundread years.

 Writing is fair.
 You have readers.
-If they like what you write, you will perish.
+If they like what you write, you will exist.
 If they don't, you won't.

 Besides forming your ideas, writing also teaches you how to cut to the chase.
 I follow a simple framework.
-First, I remove or rewrite any part if I don't think I would enjoy as a reader.
+First, I remove or rewrite any part if I think I would not enjoy as a reader.
 Second, I try to get to the point at the right time. [xrighttime]

 I have an ultimate goal while writing.
 After all, it should be an interesting journey for both the reader and the writer.
 So, I am going to try to make it interesting and at the same time convince you with my arguments.

-If I can do this, I will perish.
+If I can do this, I will exist.

 **Audience**